n9iels/trivia-quiz/README.md

 ## Making changes

 The HTML of the quiz is located in `public/index.html`.
 Changes can be made directly in this file without additional step needed.
 The CSS of the quiz is located at `src/style.css`.
 This file can be edited, but in order to make the changes to the project you must run the command `npm run build`.
 This will generate the `public/css/style.min.css`.
 You can add `-- --watch` to the command to keep it running.

+What IDE you use is entirely your decisions.
+If this IDE happends to be [Visual Studio Code](https://code.visualstudio.com/) a pop-up with extension recommendations will be shown after opening this project.